kubernetes-sigs/cri-tools/README.md

 `--build-dependencies`, `-b`:If we don't need to build dependencies, we can add this flag `--build-dependencies=false` or `-b=false`.

 `--ginkgo-flags`,`-g`:Space-separated list of arguments to pass to Ginkgo test runner.

-If we want to run the test that match the focus regular expression, we can add flag like `-g=-focus="attach"`.
+`--focus`,`-f`:CRI e2e test will only run the test that match the focus regular expression.